GarageGames/Torque3D/CONTRIBUTING.md

 ## Report an issue

 Before you report an issue with the engine, please [search](https://github.com/GarageGames/Torque3D/issues) and quickly make sure someone else hasn't obviously reported it.
-If you're ont sure if it's the same issue, go ahead and comment on the issue!
+If you're not sure if it's the same issue, go ahead and comment on it!
 Once you're certain you've found a new issue, hit the [big green button](https://github.com/GarageGames/Torque3D/issues/new) and please include the following information:

  * Your platform and compiler, if you're not using a precompiled binary